Going Carbon Neutral Through Electrification

 California has become the first state in the nation to require solar panels on new homes, starting in 2020.
 Watertown, located just outside of Boston, has recently become the first town in Massachusetts and New England to require solar panels on new commercial construction.
 The town mandated renovations of existing buildings that are more than 10,000 square feet to have solar collectors.
 Parking garages will also require solar installations.

-Watertown’s Energy Manager, Ed Lewis, believes the new ordinance will help to reduce pollution, decrease the town’s carbon footprint, and even drive local business.
+Watertown’s Energy Manager, Ed Lewis, believes the new ordinance will help to reduce pollution, decrease the town’s carbon footprint, and drive local business.
 Local companies typically install the solar panels, so the mandate will help provide local jobs.
 New renewable energy generation will offset the money previously spent on non-renewable energy sources.
 Energy for Massachusetts customers typically comes from outside of New England.
 With this new ordinance, the money that normally leaves New England will now stay in the local economy.

 Step 4.
 Make small changes in your home

 Turn off electronics when they aren’t in use.
-About 25% of all residential energy usage comes from appliances that are ideally left plugged in when not in use.
+About 25% of all residential energy usage comes from appliances that are plugged in when not in use.
 Even when your coffee pot isn’t brewing coffee or your laptop charger isn’t charging your device, they are still using energy.
 To make unplugging easier, try using power strips that you can switch off.

 Utilize your blinds.
 It’s surprising how much opening and closing your blinds can impact the temperature of your home.
 In the summer, close your blinds during the day to limit sunlight heating up your home.
 In the winter, keep them open.